A Just-In-Time Networking Framework for Minimizing Request-Response Latency of Wireless Time-Sensitive Applications: System Design

-We give a general method to construct optimal packing.
-Any optimal packing, if it exists, can be discovered by this general method.
-The method also tells us the condition under which optimal packing is possible and the condition under it is not possible.
+We first discuss when optimal packing is possible.
+After that, we give a general method to construct optimal packing when it is possible.
 Consider time slots indexed by $0,1,...,N - 1$ on the ring, where $N$ is even.
 From any index $l,0 \le l \le N - 1$ on the ring, we can induce a subring by enumerating the indexes $l, (l + \beta )\bmod N, (l + 2\beta )\bmod N,...., (l + k\beta )\bmod N...$.
 Note that somewhere in this sequence, the index $l$ must repeat, since there is only a finite number of indexes on the ring.
-Let $k$ be the smallest integer such that $(l + k\beta) \bmod N = l$.
-The period of this subring is said to be $k$ and there are $k$ unique indexes on the sequence.
+Let $k^*$ be the smallest integer such that $(l + k^*\beta) \bmod N = l$.
+The period of this subring is said to be $k^*$ and there are $k^*$ unique indexes on the sequence.